The name of this organization shall be the Governor's Committee for People with Disabilities, hereinafter referred to as the Governor's Committee.

 C. If Executive Committee composition requirement (as outlined in Article VI, Executive Committee, Section 1: Composition) cannot be satisfied by the slate of candidates as nominated, then the Nominations Committee shall solicit further nominations in an effort to form a slate which potentially satisfies the composition requirement.
 If the composition requirement cannot be satisfied, the election shall be held notwithstanding the failure to satisfy the requirement.

 D. Separate elections by secret ballot shall be conducted for each position, beginning with Chairperson, then Vice-Chairperson, then Executive Committee members.
 Candidates shall be elected by a simple majority of the votes cast.
 When no candidate receives a majority of the votes cast, a run-off election shall be held from among the candidates receiving the two largest vote totals.
-The Nominations Committee may rule, without objection, that any unopposed nominee is elected by general consensus.

 E. Upon a majority vote of members present at any meeting, the elections to any or all of the positions may be postponed.